DanCech/IoTWorkshop/README.md

 - Set a unique name for this sensor
 - Adjust reporting interval if required

+How to get the root CA cert: https://techtutorialsx.com/2017/11/18/esp32-arduino-https-get-request/

 ### Hosted Metrics

 - Sign up at https://grafana.com/loki#get